isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

     temp-average.py
     temp-doc.txt
 ```
-Create the directory and files in your system.
-Then, open a terminal and change the working directory to *my-first-project*.
+Create the directory using `mkdir` and files using `touch` in your system, using a bash terminal.
+Then, change the working directory to *my-first-project*, using `cd`.
 In the terminal, we can check if this directory is a git repository, with the `git status` command:
 ````
 $ git status
 fatal: not a git repository (or any of the parent directories): .git